 These reservations or quotas are there purely for political gain.
 Further, rather than leading India towards a “casteless” society, the policy of reservation and quotas have reinforced caste identities.
 The need really is to make the upliftment programmes more effective, instead of confining them to reservations alone.
 Other programmes should be followed, for example, programmes for special training and the development of skills, and measures to encourage the previously disadvantaged to pursue excellence should be taken up.
 Reservations or quotas alone can never be the answer.

-The compensatory discrimination does not necessarily extinguish commitments to merit.
+The compensatory discrimination limits commitments to merit.
 In order to fill quotas, candidates from the lower classes are accepted even though they are not suitably qualified.
 Sometimes some positions that are reserved remain unfulfilled as there are too few candidates from the lower classes to fill them.
 This causes tension between the castes.
 There are tensions over reservations between the lower castes as well.

-Communities who get listed as being permitted to benefit under reservation system are not removed from this list even if their social and political conditions improve.
+Communities or sections of communities who get listed as being permitted to benefit under reservation system are not removed from this list even if their social and political conditions improve.
 In many cases the legal system is involved in deciding if a certain person is entitled to reservation.

 The quota system is not a good system, and merely causes more resentment amongst the non-beneficiary groups.
 Further, there is ongoing pressure to increase the number of beneficiaries by adding more categories.
 This has created a situation that reservation is being used first and foremost to mobilise voting blocks, and has created hopelessness and antipathy among members of the younger age group, who feel that their opportunities are limited by their non-backward class status.

 The reservation system in the present form needs to be reviewed and debated as it has failed to deliver in last six decades.
 A holistic, measurable, achievable affirmative action is needed to be evolved for the deprived section of the society to enable them to achieve their highest potential.
-At present, poverty or economic inequality is the biggest cause for deprivation.
+At present, economic inequality and lack of basic infrastructure in remote villages are the biggest reasons for deprivation.